Critical patent deadlines if application not yet filed

 2. If you wish to patent only in the US, then you can file within one year of your earliest date of public disclosure (“1-year grace period”).

 Filing a patent application prior to publicly disclosing the invention enables the applicant to pursue foreign patents.
-Followed by most foreign countries, the “absolute novelty bar” states that the filing date of the first patent filing for the invention, known as the “priority date,” must precede the earliest date of public disclosure.
+In most foreign countries, the “absolute novelty bar” requires that the filing date of the first patent filing for the invention, known as the “priority date,” must precede the earliest date of public disclosure.

-You do not need to file in every foreign country before a public disclosure.
+You do not need to file in every foreign country before the date of your earliest public disclosure.
 A single patent filing with a pre-disclosure priority date is sufficient to reserve the right to file in foreign countries.
-For most US applicants, that first patent filing will be a US application (either provisional or non-provisional application) or an international PCT application.
+For most US applicants, that first patent filing will be a US patent application (either provisional or nonprovisional application) or an international PCT application.
 Counterpart foreign applications may then be timely filed and backdated to the priority date of the first patent application.

 We strongly recommend that clients hold off on publicly disclosing their invention until after a patent application has been filed.
 Even if the client has no interest in foreign patents at the time of the initial US filing, things may change.
 Furthermore, by waiting to launch your product until after the patent application has been filed, you minimize the risk of someone beating you to the USPTO with an earlier patent filing date.